AnantharamanLab/METABOLIC/README.md

 ```
 ## Version updates
 v1.1 -- Sep 4, 2019 --
-fix the parallel problem and update the "METABOLIC_temp_and_db"
+fix the parallel problem, change from hmmscan to hmmsearch, and update the "METABOLIC_temp_and_db"